snowplow-archive/snowplow.github.com/_posts/2016-10-02-snowplow-r84-stellers-sea-eagle-released-with-elasticsearch-2-x-support.md

 <h2 id="sink-buffer">2.
 Elasticsearch Sink buffer</h2>

 Via community member [Stephane Maarek][simplesteph] we realised that the buffer settings were not being correctly applied to the outbound queue of the Elasticsearch Sink's Emitter.
+This is due to an underlying problem within the Kinesis Connectors Library in that every record in a `GetRecords` call is added to the buffer - without checking between additions whether or not the buffer is full.
+In the case that your Sink has to catch-up on huge numbers of records and your `maxRecords` setting is set to 10000 this can result in issues with the sinks ability to emit to Elasticsearch as the buffer will simply be too large to send successfully.

-This has now been patched so that the `record` and `byte` limits are respected - however the `time` limit is still ignored currently.
-We are still exploring if a time limit could be respected without running the risk of checkpointing before events have been safely written to Elasticsearch.
+This has now been patched so that the `record` and `byte` limits are respected by splitting the buffer into slices if the above condition occurs, these slices are then sent individually rather than as a single POST.

 The new buffer settings work as follows: